 Basis and consent

-By signing up to DA(S)PL, you are entering into an agreement which gives us a legitimate basis to process the data given to us, in line with GDPR requirements.
+By signing up with DA(S)PL, you are entering into an agreement which gives us a legitimate basis to process the data given to us, in line with GDPR requirements.
 In other words, for you to benefit fully from using DA(S)PL, we will need to process some of your data.

 Under GDPR you have the right to see a full copy of any data we hold about you, and also the right to request that it is fully deleted from our system (although we may be required to keep some records to ensure that you are not contacted in future, or to comply with any legal obligations).

 Security is a priority in everything we do while developing and delivering DA(S)PL.
 We are constantly evaluating potential threats to understand if there is any risk to your data.
 As potential threats are constantly evolving, we use several technical and organisational measures - which are also continually adapting - to stay ahead of the hackers and scammers.

 We have adequate professional indemnity insurance cover to meet contingencies.
 Click here to view details.